rashed091/rashed091/README.md

 ### Hi there 👋 I'm Rashed 👨🏻‍💻

-### 🌱 Currently absorbing more on
+### 🌱 Actively learning and working on
 - Cloud platforms (AWS)
 - Snowflake
 - Kubernets
-- Docker
 - ArgoCD
-- Airflow
 - DBT

-### 🏃🏻‍♂️ Busy working on
-- Building data warehouse which can scale
-- Developing distributed system.
+- Rust
-- Software architecture best practices.

 ### 🔭 An ongoing interest in
-- Open source technology
 - Exploring and developing rust based backend.
-- Experimentation and building things
+- Experimentation and building data warehouse which can scale
+- Software architecture best practices.